AN ENEMY THAT MUST BE CONQUERED

 Matthew 5:29-30 (NIV) If your right eye causes you to stumble, gouge it out and throw it away.
 It is better for you to lose one part of your body than for your whole body to be thrown into hell.
 30 And if your right hand causes you to stumble, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to go into hell.

 The first means is through “the eye”.
-In this lesson, “the eye” is a symbolic figure in Jesus’ teaching that illustrates the unfaithful heart that views other people with improper sexual desire.
-We know that “an eye” is not the source of our sin in this illustration; Jesus identified the heart as the source of adultery, saying, “it is from within, out of a person’s heart, that evil thoughts come—sexual immorality, theft, murder, adultery, greed, malice, deceit, lewdness, envy, slander, arrogance and folly” (Mark 7:21-22, NIV).
+In this lesson, “the eye” is a symbolic figure that illustrates the unfaithful heart as it is exercised through viewing other people with improper sexual desire.
+We know that “an eye” is not the real source of our sin because Jesus identified the heart as the source of adultery, saying, “it is from within, out of a person’s heart, that evil thoughts come—sexual immorality, theft, murder, adultery, greed, malice, deceit, lewdness, envy, slander, arrogance and folly” (Mark 7:21-22, NIV).
 It is with this in mind that Peter warns those who “have eyes full of adultery that never stop looking for sin” (2nd Peter 2:14).

 The eye ultimately represents viewing pornography, scoping out girls/guys at the mall, and those activities that treat others as sexual objects to be viewed for your own pleasure.

 The second means is through “the right hand”.
-In this lesson, “the right hand” is a symbolic figure in Jesus’ teaching that illustrates the unfaithful heart as it is exercised through masturbation.
-Again, we know your right hand is not the source of adultery, but the heart is; Jesus is targeting how the adulterous heart is exercised through the act of masturbation.
+In this lesson, “the right hand” is a symbolic figure that illustrates the unfaithful heart as it is exercised through masturbation.
+Again, we recognize that the right hand is not the source of adultery, but rather, the unfaithful heart that seeks sexual gratification through physical stimulation is the source of our adulterous sin.

 YOUR ETERNAL LIFE IS ON THE LINE